15 January 2020

 SmartWork will provide assistance at the end of the tax year to claim the tax relief due on expenses you would have previously claimed on a monthly or weekly basis.
 Mileage can be offset on a weekly or monthly basis where there is no SDC or where a worker is travelling from site to site.

-Expenses can be submitted by visiting our SmartPortal after which we will track and log your submissions to assist you with the claim at the end of the financial year.
+Expenses can be submitted by visiting our SmartPortal where we track and log your submissions to assist you with the claim at the end of the financial year.

 VEHICLES & MILEAGE

 Where there is no SDC, mileage can be offset on a weekly or monthly basis on an ongoing basis as it is not subject to the salary sacrifice rules.
 The only exclusion is for site based worker who will be able to claim the mileage travelling from site to site only.
-For more information on this, please speak to your Business Manager.
+For more information on this, please speak to one of our Business Managers.

 TRAVEL & SUBSISTENCE